MARIACHI GIRL to Play Gallo Center, 3/21-22

-"Mariachi Girl," a 2012 bi-lingual Spanish/English musical for children and family audiences, will be staged for the first time in California by the Gallo Center for the Arts today and Sunday, March 21 - 22.
+"Mariachi Girl," a 2012 bi-lingual Spanish/English musical for children and family audiences, will be staged for the first time in California by the Gallo Center for the Arts on Saturday and Sunday, March 21 - 22.
 Both performances are at 2 pm.

 Tickets for the show are $8, $12 and $20, and may be purchased online at www.galloarts.org, by calling (209) 338-2100, or from the Gallo Center ticket office at 1000 I Street in downtown Modesto.
 Groups of 15 people or more can receive a 15% discount on ticket prices by calling (209) 338-5062.

 "Mariachi Girl" tells the story of Carmencita, who dreams of being in her father's mariachi band.
 But, her father insists that mariachi groups can only include men.
 When Carmencita reads a book about a famous female mariachi it expands her world and her notion of what is possible.
 Full of vibrant original music from a live band, "Mariachi Girl" explores how one girl can challenge her identity in a modern society while embracing her rich heritage.

 Written by Roxanne Schroeder-Arce, a professor at the University of Texas Department of Theatre and Dance,"Mariachi Girl" is being staged by the same creative team involved in the Gallo Center's productions of "To Kill a Mockingbird," "The Grapes of Wrath," "Tomas and the Library Lady," and "A Christmas Memory-The Musical."
 The musical play is produced by Gallo Center arts education coordinator Jim Johnson and directed by Wes Page, with musical direction by Ric Campero.
 Author Schroeder-Arce is expected to attend the performances.